terai-labs/terai/README.md

 ## Introduction

-**koi18n** is a developer-first open-source localization framework for JavaScript that aims to remove the pain in the localization process.
+**terai** is a developer-first open-source localization framework for JavaScript that aims to remove the pain in the localization process.

 Workflow can be broken down into 3 steps: